0xbrett8571/certora/Categorizing_Properties.md

  * Pick an Impact (e.g., "Direct theft of funds").
  * Formulate a "Query" (e.g., "Where does this contract approve other contracts to spend its tokens?").
  * Find the Code: For keywords related to your query (e.g., search for .approve().
  * Analyze the Result: Look at the lines of code the search returned.
 This is your answer.
 Ask: "Is this safe?
 Can I control the spender or amount?"
+I'm an economic exploit hunter.
+I'm looking for "unfair" rules that can be exploited, even if the code is 100% "secure."
+My goal is to find a mismatch between the expected rules and the actual rules of the game.

 1. How to Query for: Theft of Funds / Insolvency
 These impacts are about moving value.
 Your questions should hunt for any function that moves or values assets.